NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

 • Missing Information

-High quality and safe exercises for SNFs depend on adequate staffing, adequate staff training in exercising the frail and increased resources.
-Areas such as training of competent personnel for these programs remain critical since they determine the success of these programs (Damery et al. , 2021).
+High-quality and safe exercises for SNFs depend on adequate staffing, adequate staff training in exercising the frail, and increased resources.
+Areas such as training of competent personnel for these programs remain critical since they determine the success of these programs (Damery et al., 2021).

 The best strategy that has to be adopted by health programs for encouraging exercise in SNFs is to ensure detailed information and resources.
-SNFs exercise programs have to be incorporated with other care services.
-Therefore, it is vital to ensure that exercise is synchronized with the strategies of preventing falls and medication management (Ojo & Thiamwong, 2022).
+SNF exercise programs have to be incorporated with other care services.
+Therefore, it is vital to ensure that exercise is synchronized with the strategies for preventing falls and medication management (Ojo & Thiamwong, 2022).
 In this case, holistic integration makes it possible to ensure that while exercise is being conducted, it does not have to be carried out independently but as a joint plan put in place alongside other health facets.

 Conclusion

-The evidence is overwhelming to support personalised exercise interventions for enhancing physical functioning of community dwelling older people in nursing homes.
+The evidence is overwhelming to support personalized exercise interventions for enhancing the physical functioning of community-dwelling older people in nursing homes.
 This claim is evidenced by existing research conducted on Vivifrail, the Otago, and other kinds of therapies alongside the long-term effects of constant engagement.
-NIA and CMS supported policy alignment reveal how important it is.
-Altogether, the evidence and policy matters underline the potential of definite exercise interventions in enhancing the functional status of elderly people living in nursing homes.

 References